Baileysgin/Smokava/BACKUP_RESTORE.md

 # Backup and Restore Guide for Smokava

+**CRITICAL**: This guide ensures database backups and safe restore procedures.

 This guide covers database backup and restore procedures for MongoDB.

 ## Backup Configuration